raspy135/Qun-mk2/README.md

   * Clean 2 Oscillators.
 Cheap synthesizers compromise this part sometimes, but QUN has no-alias noise Oscillators.
 All of the internal calculation is done by floating point for sound quality.
   * Oscillators can be used as 1 oscillator per voice, or 2 oscillators per voice.
   * Voice can be configured as 4 voices (Quad mode) or 2 voices (Dual mono).
-  * The sound engine is compatible with Qun mk1.
+  * The sound engine is compatible with Qun mk1 pocket synthesizer
   * Multiple QUN synths can be stacked to achieve a **Polyphonic** setup.
   * Flexible MOD routing.
   * 2 inputs can be used for **external audio signal**, or **external CV inputs**